Bringing Agricultural Products Into the United States

 Products from Canada and Mexico

 Many products grown in Canada or Mexico are allowed to enter the United States.
 This includes many vegetables and fruits; however, seed potatoes from Canada currently require a permit and fresh tomatoes and bell peppers are prohibited from Canada.
 Additionally, stone fruit, apples, mangoes, oranges, guavas, sopote, cherimoya and sweet limes from Mexico require a permit.
-Avocados from Mexico that are peeled, halved and have the seed removed are enterable but are subject to inspection.
+Avocados from Mexico that are peeled, halved and have the seed removed are enterable if in liquid or vacuum-packed but are subject to inspection.

 Information Resources for Travelers